Sheep To Shawl Competition

 Auction

-Immediately after the judging there will be an auction of all shawls.
+The completed shawls will be auctioned off at 1:45 p.m. in the Sheep Show Ring.
 Each team will receive the proceeds from the sale of the shawl less 10% contributed to the Maryland Sheep & Wool Festival.
 Shawls will be wet-finished by the teams, at home, after judging.
 The teams will then be responsible for mailing shawls to the buyers.

 Scoring